monteiroleonardo/GAEZ/README.md

-Methodology used for generating via Google Earth Engine land cover maps
+Methodology used for generating a country-based land suitability for Cassava in Angola